 Associate Professor in the Department of Biomedical Engineering

-Research Interests: Collier's research interests relate to the design of biomaterials for a range of biomedical applications, with a focus on understanding and controlling adaptive immune responses.
+Research Interests: The design of biomaterials for a range of biomedical applications, with a focus on understanding and controlling adaptive immune responses.
 Most materials investigated are created from molecular assemblies- proteins, peptides or bioconjugates that self-organize into useful...

 Rooney Family Associate Professor of Biomedical Engineering